NexPlayer/Android-SDK/advanced.md

 #### int getClientStatus ( int id)

-This method gets the current status of a client module integrated into the NexPlayer™ SDK.
+This method gets the current status of a client module integrated into the NexPlayer SDK.

-> **Warning** Note that client modules are optional features of the NexPlayer™ SDK.
+> **Warning** Note that client modules are optional features of the NexPlayer SDK.
 For more information on how to integrate and use a client module available in the SDK (as well as sample code), please see the relevant NexXXXClient class.

 **Parameters**